CSAFE-ISU/slides/README.md

 ### Before adding your slides

 1. Make sure that you have a Github account and it is connected to RStudio.
-If you have not done so, please follow [this instructions](http://happygitwithr.com/rstudio-git-github.html).
+If you have not done so, please follow [these excellent instructions](http://happygitwithr.com/rstudio-git-github.html) from Jenny Bryan.
 RStudio is not required to add your slides, but it might make the process easier.

 2. If you are not a collaborator for the [slides repository](https://github.com/CSAFE-ISU/slides/), ask Guillermo or any other CSAFE member to add you to the list.

 3. Clone the repo in your local machine with RStudio by creating an RStudio project.
-See [Section 13.3](http://happygitwithr.com/rstudio-git-github.html).
+See [Section 13.3](http://happygitwithr.com/rstudio-git-github.html) of *Happy Git with R*.

 ### Upload your slides

-You are expected to add your slides at least 20 minutes before every Show-and-Tell
+You are expected to add your slides **at least** 20 minutes before every Show-and-Tell.

 1. **Pull** Open the RStudio project of the slides repo and click "Pull" in the Git panel within RStudio.